Skip to main content

 Residual Haunting 18th century

-The spirit of an 18th-century landlady who was so devoted to the Bell Hotel that she continues to care for guests and staff even after death.
-Her presence is felt through unexplained perfumes and a sense of maternal care.
+The spirit of Betty Radcliffe, an 18th-century landlady of the Bell Hotel, continues to care for guests and staff more than two centuries after her death.
+Known for her exceptional hospitality during the inn's golden age as a coaching house, her presence manifests through period perfumes and protective maternal care.

 Most Active Areas: